blahnikkai/GraphGenerator/README.md

 Plays animation showing generation of graph algorithms like Prim's and Kruskal's minimum spanning tree algorithms.

-Also includes computational geometry algorithm's like Graham's scan to find a convex hull
+Also includes computational geometry algorithm's like Graham's scan to find a convex hull.

+Generate the solution to the traveling salesperson problem, the shortest Hamiltonian cycle.